ddse-foundation/acm/framework/node/PUBLISHING.md

 - npm account with publishing permissions
 - 2FA enabled (recommended)
-- Access to @acm scope on npm (or use a different scope)
+- Access to @ddse/acm scope on npm (or use a different scope)

 ## Preparation